“A man begins to die when he ceases to expect anything from tomorrow”

 ····Discovering the secret of stem cells represent a change in the vision of living organisms···

 Dr. Sharon McQuillan, a U.S. Board certified physician, who specializes in both Aesthetic and Anti-Aging Medicine, teamed up with experts in stem cell therapies, to form the Ageless Regenerative Institute.
 This team of experts developed an FDA approved method and protocol for harvesting and isolating adipose derived stem cells for autologous reimplantation.
-The collection and use of adult stem cells does not require the destruction of embryos and for this reason, more U.S. federal dollars are being spent on stem cell research.
-Currently there are more than 4,200 FDA approved studies in the United States to evaluate the effectiveness of using stem cells in more than 1000 different conditions.
-The investigational results in the U.S are very promising however, currently the only FDA approved stem cell therapies include bone marrow for bone marrow transplants and cord blood for certain blood disorders
+The collection and use of adult stem cells does not require the destruction of embryos and for this reason, more U.S. federal funding is being spent on stem cell research.
+There are currently more than 4,200 FDA approved studies in the United States to evaluate the effectiveness of using stem cells in more than 1000 different conditions.
+The investigational results in the U.S are very promising.

-Using the method and protocol developed by the Ageless Regenerative Institute, the experts at the Stem Cells Transplant Institute in Costa Rica are treating a wide range of diseases with great success.
-The mission of the Stem Cells Transplant Institute, under the direction of Dr. Leslie Mesén, is to provide the highest level of care, using the most advanced technologies, so patients can have access to life changing therapies today.
+Using the method and protocol developed by the Ageless Regenerative Institute, stem cell experts outside of the United States are already using stem cell therapies to treat a wide range of diseases with great success.
+The mission of the Stem Cells Transplant Institute in Costa Rica, under the direction of Dr. Leslie Mesén, is to provide the highest level of care, using the most advanced technology, so every patient can have the opportunity to experience life changing therapies.
 Every patient of the Stem Cells Transplant Institute can expect honesty, integrity and personalized care.

-The belief that there exists an undifferentiated cell which can be programmed into another type of cell forms the basis of stem cell biology.
-Today, stem cells treatments have become a reality.
-The capability of stem cells to regenerate organs and tissues opens a wide spectrum of treatment possibilities for many diseases that were considered incurable.
+The belief, that there exists an undifferentiated cell, which can be programmed into another type of cell, forms the basis of stem cell biology.
+Today, stem cell treatments have become a reality and the capability of stem cells to regenerate organs and tissues opens a wide spectrum of treatment possibilities for many diseases that were once considered incurable including;

 What are Stem Cells?